Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 - Display more data along with the images.
   - Every image has a title property you can display this below the image.
 Be sure to look at the JSON object and figure out where this is on the object to get this property.
-- There are several different images sizes and aspects for each image.
+- There are several different image sizes and aspects of each image.
 Try out some of the different sizes.
 There are 23 different images you could display!

 CSS Styles